 Steel and concrete frames structure the east and west house wings which are clad in cement panel rain screens to the boundary walls and glass curtain walling to the street and garden.
 Flat south roof terraces give views to the City.

 Arranging everyday materials and industrial components within a tight budget, some leftovers from significant public buildings around Europe, the development challenged commonly held perceptions of ownership to create affordable family housing in a once deprived part of London.

 As the houses took shape, initial bemusement from the local authority and the immediate community turned to support for their regenerative effect and the particular quality of their design.
 In 2012 these houses were Locally Listed in the London Borough of Hackney as having special architectural interest.

-Service: Self-built with Ivan Harbour, friends and family
+Service: Self-built with Henrietta Cullinan, Ivan and Roxanne Harbour, friends and family

 Location: Dalston, London